Ascending Order

 Ascending Order of Negative Numbers

-Ascending order of negative numbers means to arrange the given negative numbers from smallest to largest values.
-It is very important to learn as in the case of negative numbers the absolute values of smaller numbers are greater than the absolute values of larger numbers, which makes it confusing.
+Ascending order of negative numbers means arranging the given negative numbers from the smallest to the largest values.
+It is to be noted that in the case of negative numbers, the absolute values of smaller numbers are greater than the absolute values of larger numbers.

 -56 < -34 < -4

 -4 is the largest number and -56 is the smallest number out of the given three numbers.
-Look at the image given below to understand ascending order and descending order of numbers on a number line.
+Observe the figure given below to understand ascending order and descending order of numbers on a number line.

 Check these interesting articles related to the concept of ascending order in math.